wijiler/Fien/README.md

 // Pointer syntax
 /*
     *type to create a pointer
-    name* to dereference a pointer
+    name.* to dereference a pointer
     *name to get a pointer to a declaration
 */
 // namespaces